 Message batching#

 AES70 traffic often consists of many small messages.
-To use the network efficiently it is therefore important to make sure that many small commands or events are combined into larger messages.
+To use the network efficiently, it is therefore important to ensure that many small commands or events are combined into larger messages.

 In libaes70 this happens on two levels:

-• If possible libae70 will try to combine identical AES70 message types into larger AES70 messages.
+- If possible, libaes70 will try to combine identical AES70 message types into larger AES70 messages.

-• If possible libaes70 will try to buffer data for sending in order to write larger chunks as once.
+- If possible, libaes70 will try to buffer data for sending in order to write larger chunks at once.

-Since it is in general difficult to decide when to buffer and wait for additional messages to be generated, this only happens under in the following situations:
+Since it is generally difficult to decide when to buffer and wait for additional messages to be generated, this only happens in the following situations:

-1. While processing incoming data outgoing messages are not immediately sent.
-This makes sure that - usually - a series of commands which are received from a controller are respnded to in the same response message.
+While processing incoming data, outgoing messages are not immediately sent.
+This ensures that a series of commands that are received from a controller are usually responded to in the same response message.
 A similar logic is applied for controllers.

-2. When connections are manually set to buffer data using the cork() and uncork() methods.
+When connections are manually set to buffer data using the

-An example for this can be found in examples/devices/gains_and_levels/device.cpp:
+An example of this can be found in examples/devices/gains_and_levels/device.cpp:

 static void update_level_meters(uv_timer_t *)